 When you're planning for college, don’t forget to factor in personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

 Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to OHSU.

 What will the cost of attending OHSU be?
 Here is a breakdown of tuition and expenses.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of OHSU undergrads use financial aid to finance their education.
-In 2021, 368 of the 827 undergrads enrolled received financial aid.
-OHSU meets 34 percent of the demonstrated financial need for undergraduates.
+The majority of OHSU undergrads use financial aid to help pay for school.
+In 2022, 451 of the 809 undergrads enrolled received financial aid.
+OHSU meets 25% of the demonstrated financial need for undergraduates.

 |Most Common Loans for OHSU Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.